ndrakos/blog/_posts/2021-02-10-A_Closer_Look_At_Beta_Part_IV.md

 Galaxy ages were selected uniformly between $$10^6$$ years and the age of the universe.

-Once an SED was assigned, I chose two random numbers between 0 and 1, and then accepted/rejected the galaxy properties based on the PDF of (1) a gaussian centred at the expected mass-MUV and (2) a gaussian centred at the expected MUV-beta relation (with the standard deviations chosen to be consistent with the expected relations.)
+Once an SED was assigned, I chose two random numbers between 0 and 1, and then accepted/rejected the galaxy properties based on the PDF of (1) a gaussian centred at the expected mass-$$M_{\rm UV}$$ and (2) a gaussian centred at the expected $$M_{\rm UV}$$-$$\beta$$ relation (with the standard deviations chosen to be consistent with the expected relations.)
 Ideally, this would reproduce the expected trends, but since the UV properties are non-linear and depend on a combination of many parameters, the UV properties are not uniformly distributed, and therefore we are not guaranteed to produce the target distributions.

-The resulting relations are shown in this plot:
+The resulting relations from this method are shown in this plot:

 <img src="{{ site.baseurl }}/assets/plots/20210210_MUV.png">